Kyle-Ericson/Kindo-Clone/README.md

 # Kindo
 A simple game about outsmarting your enemy.

+## About
+This game was developed for a school project using Node.js and ActionScript3.
+The goal is to learn how to send packets from server to client using various compression techniques.

 ## Protocol
 v0.0.1